-- The liabilities and deferred inflows of resources of the District's governmental activities exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$4,136,533, resulting in a negative net position. - The liabilities and deferred inflows of resources of the District's business-type activities exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$1,075,311, resulting in a negative net position as discussed above. - The assessed valuation of the District's property tax base increased by 5.55% over last year's assessed value.
-The District's consolidated tax revenues increased by 5.79% this fiscal year. - In March 2016, one of the Ambulance Fund rescue units was involved in a non-injury accident.
-The District was not at fault.
-The insurance claim has been resolved, after the District asked the State of Nevada, Department of Insurance to intervene.
-In 2018, the District wrote off the balance of the rescue unit of \$16,142.
+- The liabilities and deferred inflows of resources of the District's governmental activities exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$3,507,289, resulting in a negative net position. - The liabilities and deferred inflows of resources of the District's business-type activities exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by \$887,307, resulting in a negative net position. - The assessed valuation of the District's property tax base increased by 2.67% over last year's assessed value.
+The District's consolidated tax revenues increased by 1.78% this fiscal year.